sherpa/sherpa/docs/developer/index.rst

 * as :ref:`descibed below <data_design_ndim>`, the dimensions of
   data and model can be compared.

-An alternative approach would have been to introdude 1D and 2D specific classes, from which all models derive, and then require the parent classes to match.
+An alternative approach would have been to introduce 1D and 2D specific classes, from which all models derive, and then require the parent classes to match.
 This was not attempted as it would require significantly-larger changes to Sherpa (but this change could still be